ecmwf/polytope/docs/Service/Design_doc.md

 Currently the default for `axes` is `levelist` and is the only valid value for this key.
 This may change in the future.
 Users can include this in the request but it is not necessary.

-In the above case if a range is provided for a field such as `number` a vertical profile as described above will be provided per `number` or any other range field.
+In the above case if a range is provided for a field such as `number`, a vertical profile as described above will be provided per `number` or any other range field.

 CoverageJSON output type: VerticalProfile